-Residents - A resident shareholder reports the entire distributive share of S corporation income (loss) as adjusted, no matter where the S corporation's business is located or in which state(s) it does business.
+Residents.
+A resident shareholder reports the entire distributive share of S corporation income (loss) as adjusted, no matter where the S corporation's business is located or in which state(s) it does business.
 Form IT-40 (Indiana Individual Income Tax Return) should be completed by each individual shareholder.
+If a resident shareholder is credited with pass through entity tax or withholding, Schedule IN K-1 must be attached to support any claim for credit for these taxes.

-Nonresidents - The nonresident individual shareholder will be included on Schedule Composite and have amounts withheld on the distributive share of income.
-Schedule IN K-1 must be attached to the individual income tax return to support the pass-through of income, modifications, credits, and withholding.
-The shareholder must claim credit on Form IT-40PNR by enclosing Schedule IN K-1 for amounts withheld by the S corporation from the shareholder's distributive share of income.
+Nonresidents.
+The nonresident individual shareholder will be included on Schedule Composite and/or Schedule PTET and have amounts withheld or pass through entity tax credited on the distributive share of income.
+Schedule IN K-1 must be attached to the individual income tax return to support the pass-through of income, modifications, credits, pass through entity tax, and withholding.
+The shareholder must claim credit on Form IT-40PNR by enclosing Schedule IN K-1 for amounts withheld by the S corporation and/or credited as pass through entity tax from the shareholder's distributive share of income.